Safest Teeth Whiteners

 Speaking may be difficult with new dentures because it is essentially a foreign object in your mouth.
 Just like braces, it takes time to get used to.

-Remember to use denture adhesive, so your denture remains in place.
 Take time by practicing speaking with your denture to get the correct sounds, and it will soon become second nature.

 Sometimes people need remaining teeth extracted, and an immediate denture is used until your gums heal, and you can get a permanent denture.

 If your teeth have been extracted recently, you can expect anywhere from 6 weeks to 6 months before you are fully healed.
 Below covers the various steps completed at each appointment: